TNTwise/Rife-ESRGAN-App-Linux/README.md

 ```
 python GUI.py
 ```
+## Errors
+vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
+Downscale the video or get a better PC if this happens.

 Run this in your terminal in the directory where Rife GUI is installed, may add konsole support later <br />
 #TODO <br />
 Support Dain Vulkan <br />